j50n/deno-proc/wasm/docs/src/part1/ch01-getting-started.md

 Output is typically ~30-40KB for simple modules.
 The runtime provides the `odin_env` imports that your JavaScript host must implement (covered in Part 2).

-We'll use `js_wasm32` throughout this book—it demonstrates more concepts and the patterns apply to both targets.

 ## Project Structure

 ```